Seasonings and other ingredients for 5 lbs. (2.25 kg)

 - 1 tsp.
 (5 ml) onion powder

 - 1/2 cup (120 ml) water

 - 1 cup (240 ml) finely powdered skim milk

-- Mix the Bradley Sugar Cure, seasonings, water, and skim milk in an 8 quart (8 liter) stainless steel mixing bowl until they are thoroughly blended and the powdered milk has dissolved.
+- Mix the seasoning, water, and the powdered skim milk in a large bowl until the ingredients are uniform.
 (For a normal salt taste, add the optional 1 teaspoon of salt; for a mild salt taste, omit the salt.)

 - Add the meat to the seasoning mixture.
 Knead it until it is well blended -- about 3 minutes.

 - Stuff the mixture into the fibrous casings.
 Insert the cable probe of an electronic thermometer in the top of one of the sausages, and close the casing around the probe with butcher's twine.